Pewbeam Documentation

 2. Live transcription — The audio is transcribed in real time using Deepgram (online) or MLX-Whisper (offline, macOS only)

-3. Verse detection — The transcript is analyzed for Bible references using direct pattern matching and AI semantic search across 31,000+ verses
+3. Verse detection — The transcript is analyzed for Bible references and scripture-related content using two strategies:

 4. Display — Detected verses appear in your queue and can be sent to your broadcast output with a single click